studentkittens/lncs-pandoc/paper.md

 Now we can publish this image on *DockerHub*, a platform for exchanging user created containerized applications.
-The key to this are the base images found on DockerHub @dockerhub, so instead of pushing the full 283 Megabyte for our example we will only push the difference to the archlinux base image -- which is about one megabyte.
+The key to this are the base images found on DockerHub @dockerhub, so instead of pushing the full 283 Megabyte for our example we will only push the difference to the *ArchLinux* base image -- which is about one megabyte.
 This near megabyte happens to be the size of the ``cowsay`` utility we installed.